 A Sickness in Society

 The influx of booty and tribute from the conquests created a class of extremely rich Romans – senators who were sent to the wars as generals and governors, and business men (equestrians) who farmed the taxes of the new provinces and provisioned the armies.
-Above all, each new victory brought in thousands of slaves: during the last two centuries BC the Mediterranean slave trade became an enormous business, with Rome and Italy being the main destination markets.
+Above all, each new victory brought in thousands of slaves: during the last two centuries BCE the Mediterranean slave trade became an enormous business, with Rome and Italy being the main destination markets.
 During this period Roman society became a more slave-based society than any other before or since in history.

 Many slaves were set to work on the land of the senators and other wealthy men, who set about developing their estates along new, much more businesslike lines.
-The ordinary farmers could not compete with these new estates, and more and more small farmers lost their lands to their rich neighbours.
+The ordinary farmers could not compete with these new estates, and more and more small farmers lost their lands to their rich neighbors.
 The estates grew larger, and more small farmers left the land.
 Many of them headed for Rome, where they swelled the ranks of a growing class of landless and rootless proletariat.

 The combination of great wealth and mass poverty in Rome itself poisoned the political climate there.
 Political gang-masters put votes and mobs up for sale, corruption spread, and Roman politics became dominated by feuding factions.
 These were not modern political parties representing broadly different ideologies, but there were ideas around which different factions grouped.
 One set of ideas was taken up by those (a minority in the senate) who wished to see land redistribution – estates limited in size and the balance of land distributed to the landless poor – and the opposing groups (the majority) wished to preserve the interests of the “best people” (i.e. themselves) intact.